 stretched out like a sow beside the stream”

-Lewis is Caricaturing his town ie the church like a sow .
+Lewis is Caricaturing his town, the church like a sow .

-Unusual Lewis used Church yet Kavanagh a catholic used the word chapel.
-In real Valley life chapel was paramount not the church.
+Unusual Lewis used Church, yet Kavanagh a Catholic, used the word chapel.
+In real Valley life, the chapel was paramount.
+Ireland the church ruled everything.